oren/oren.github.io/articles/practical-deep-learning-for-coders/lesson-1/README.md

 Just for your FYI, here is are more areas:

-* Natural language processing (NLP):: Answering questions; speech recognition; summarizing documents; classifying documents; finding names, dates, etc. in documents; searching for articles mentioning a concept
+* Natural language processing (NLP): Answering questions; speech recognition; summarizing documents; classifying documents; finding names, dates, etc. in documents; searching for articles mentioning a concept
 * Computer vision:: Satellite and drone imagery interpretation (e.g., for disaster resilience); face recognition; image captioning; reading traffic signs; locating pedestrians and vehicles in autonomous vehicles
-* Medicine:: Finding anomalies in radiology images, including CT, MRI, and X-ray images; counting features in pathology slides; measuring features in ultrasounds; diagnosing diabetic retinopathy
+* Medicine: Finding anomalies in radiology images, including CT, MRI, and X-ray images; counting features in pathology slides; measuring features in ultrasounds; diagnosing diabetic retinopathy
-* Biology:: Folding proteins; classifying proteins; many genomics tasks, such as tumor-normal sequencing and classifying clinically actionable genetic mutations; cell classification; analyzing protein/protein interactions
+* Biology: Folding proteins; classifying proteins; many genomics tasks, such as tumor-normal sequencing and classifying clinically actionable genetic mutations; cell classification; analyzing protein/protein interactions
-* Image generation:: Colorizing images; increasing image resolution; removing noise from images; converting images to art in the style of famous artists
+* Image generation: Colorizing images; increasing image resolution; removing noise from images; converting images to art in the style of famous artists
-* Recommendation systems:: Web search; product recommendations; home page layout
+* Recommendation systems: Web search; product recommendations; home page layout
-* Playing games:: Chess, Go, most Atari video games, and many real-time strategy games
+* Playing games: Chess, Go, most Atari video games, and many real-time strategy games
-* Robotics:: Handling objects that are challenging to locate (e.g., transparent, shiny, lacking texture) or hard to pick up
+* Robotics: Handling objects that are challenging to locate (e.g., transparent, shiny, lacking texture) or hard to pick up
-* Other applications:: Financial and logistical forecasting, text to speech, and much more...
+* Other applications: Financial and logistical forecasting, text to speech, and much more...

 ## 3. What was the name of the first device that was based on the principle of the artificial neuron?
 [The Mark I Perceptron](https://en.wikipedia.org/wiki/Perceptron)